 “Telehealth has the potential to make a huge impact for rural communities,” says Godbolt.
 “It can connect providers with people in real-time, answering their questions and guiding them through their family-building journey without them having to worry about how they’ll get there or how much they’ll have to pay out of pocket.”
 However, telehealth’s success depends just as much on the quality of care as it does on infrastructure and resources, like access to wireless internet, a computer, or a smartphone—all things that are significantly harder to find the more remote a community is.
 So how can telehealth truly make a difference?
 By working in tandem with in-person care, using remote patient monitoring, care navigation and education, which ultimately leads to emergency care diversion.

 Maven’s innovative care model provides high-quality, culturally humble, care that’s available anytime, anywhere.
 Members have 24/7 access to a worldwide network of providers covering over 30 different family health specialties, and over 250 different subspecialties spanning everything from family planning to parenting and pediatrics.

-For rural families, that means access to fertility awareness educators, reproductive endocrinologists, lactation consultants, sleep specialists, mental health providers, career coaches, and others whom they might otherwise never be able to see.
-For LGBTQIA+ families and individuals, they can access care from providers who understand and empathize with their circumstances and can provide steerage to affiliated clinics and agencies that they might not otherwise have access to.
+For rural families, that means access to fertility awareness educators, reproductive endocrinologists, lactation consultants, sleep specialists, mental health providers, career coaches, and other providers they might otherwise have never been able to see.
+Through care matching, members can meet with providers who understand their unique cultural and social needs, including language, race, and sexual orientation.

 What makes Maven unique is its emphasis on high-quality care for every member.
 Dedicated Care Advocates help guide members through their journey, and can provide referrals to high-quality virtual and in-person care that’s covered by their insurance.
 Members can use the platform to seek advice, get their questions answered, and receive care rapidly, in between in-person appointments.